Ballet for Seniors

 What happens if I am sick?

-In the case of illness, any fees paid to the RAD are only 50% refundable under certain conditions.
-Please review the RAD’s refund policy before committing https://www.royalacademyofdance.org/en-au/dance-exams/before-your-exam/#exam-feeshttps://au.royalacademyofdance.org/exams/exam-refunds/
+In the case of illness or injury, any fees paid to the RAD are only 50% refundable under certain conditions.
+Please review the RAD’s refund policy before registering.

-Costs paid to Simply Ballet for assessments may be refundable depending on your circumstances, but we cannot offer of a change of mind refund once entries have been submitted.
+Costs paid to Simply Ballet for assessments may be refundable depending on your circumstances, however we cannot offer of a change of mind refund or refund for new impossible dates once entries have been submitted.

 How do I register for an assessment?